-Although I’ve written before about my opinion that in most cases it’s not necessary to send cover letters with your resume or job application (Cover or Uncovered), I find that many people have an emotional attachment to sending one to express their desire for the position.
+Although I’ve written before about my opinion that in most cases it’s not necessary to send a resume cover letter with your resume or job application (Are Cover Letters Necessary: Cover or Uncovered?), I find that many people have an emotional attachment to sending one to express their desire for the position.

-If you decide that a cover letter is necessary, it’s important that you do it well!
+If you decide that a resume cover letter is necessary, it’s important that you do it well!

 In so many cases, when I see cover letters, they often do more harm than good because of the way they’ve been written.
 Here are some observations and some points that may help…